24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 What Structural Drying Actually Does

 Structural drying is the engineered process of removing residual moisture from a building's structural elements — framing, subfloor, drywall, plaster, masonry — after the bulk water has been extracted.
-It uses high-volume air movement combined with commercial-grade dehumidification to drive evaporation and capture the resulting humidity, monitored against the IICRC S500 reference standard for “dry.”
+It uses high-volume air movement combined with professional-grade dehumidification to drive evaporation and capture the resulting humidity, monitored against the IICRC S500 reference standard for “dry.”

 It's the phase between pumping out standing water and rebuilding what was damaged.
 It's also the phase that's most often shortcut by under-equipped contractors or DIY homeowners — and the phase that determines whether you have a successful restoration or a recurring mold problem in 6 months.